pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 ### Recording undeployments

-Recording undeployments is not usually necessary, because the `record-deployment` command automatically marks any application version that was deployed to the same target as undeployed.
+Recording undeployments is not usually necessary, because the `record-deployment` command automatically marks any application version that was deployed to the same application instance as undeployed.

-If however, a application instance is being permanently removed from an environment, rather than just being deployed over, you can use `pact-broker record-undeployment`.
+If however, an application instance is being permanently removed from an environment, rather than just being deployed over, you can use `pact-broker record-undeployment`.

 Once a version is marked as undeployed (either explicitly or automatically), the pacts for that version are no longer returned for verification when using the `{ "deployedOrReleased": true}` [consumer version selector](/pact_broker/advanced_topics/consumer_version_selectors/), and the version is no longer considered when checking if an integrated application is [safe to deploy](/pact_broker/can_i_deploy).